ivy-net/ivynet-docs/docs/avsGuide/Overview.md

 ### Deployment Recommendations

-- Include a Docker image as part of your AVS deployment options
+- Include a Docker image downloaded from a centralized repository, eg: ghcr.io, as part of your AVS deployment flow
 - Assign a unique name to your Docker image
 - Expose a metrics port
 - Configure the metrics port to be exposed through bridge mode, not network mode host